 Orange County Transportation Authority 550 South Main Street P.O.
-Box 14184 Orange, California 92863-1584
+Box 14184

-Attn: Alfonso Hernandez
+Orange, California 92863-1584

-Email: AHernandez@octa.net
+Attn: Alfonso Hernandez Email: AHernandez@octa.net

 Project grants are determined through a competitive application process administered by OCTA.
-Agencies seeking funding must complete an online application, a supplemental application, and provide supporting documentation that will be used to evaluate the project proposal as outlined below.
+Agencies seeking funding must complete an online application, a supplemental application in the OCTA's latest format, and provide supporting documentation that will be used to evaluate the project proposal as outlined below.
 Key information to be provided as part of the application process includes: